Wisdom Teeth

 2. Day of Extraction

-On the day of extraction, we will confirm that you are in good health before starting the treatment.
+On the day of extraction, we first confirm that you’re in good health before starting the procedure.

-If necessary, a CT scan may be performed to get a three-dimensional view of the positional relationship between the wisdom tooth and surrounding tissues.
+If necessary, we may perform a CT scan to get a three-dimensional view of the wisdom tooth and surrounding tissues.

-Our clinic strives for pain-conscious treatment, using topical anesthesia and electric anesthesia injectors to minimize the pain of the anesthetic injection.
+We prioritize pain management in our treatments, using topical anesthesia and electric anesthesia devices to minimize the pain of anesthetic injections.

-The extraction method varies depending on how the wisdom tooth has erupted:
+The extraction method varies depending on how the wisdom tooth has grown.

-- Erupted Straight, Root Not Curved: In most cases, extraction is possible without incising the gum.
-The extraction time is typically around 30 minutes per tooth.
+- If it has grown straight and the roots aren’t curved: In most cases, extraction can be done without incising the gum.
+The extraction typically takes about 30 minutes per tooth.

-After extraction, the wound may be sutured, and a hemostatic agent may be placed.
-Finally, you will bite on gauze to confirm hemostasis (bleeding has stopped), and if there are no problems, you can go home.
+After extraction, we suture the wound and may apply a hemostatic agent.
+Finally, we have you bite on gauze to confirm hemostasis, and if there are no issues, you can go home.

 3. Post-Extraction Care